noemielteto/test-aesthetic-value-model/README.md

 # Folder content

+The main directory contains the pre-processed data from all participants as well as the results of the simulated, random-order refits.

+In addition, it contains "map_imgName_imgIdx.csv" which provides a safe way to ensure that DNN-derived image features are mapped unto the correct images in the data files.

+As a bonus, it contains the "plot)images_inVGGspace.py" script which visualizes the location of the stimulus images in reduced DNN-feature space.

 ## analysis

 Contains all scripts needed to reproduce the analyses reported in the paper as well as the code for re-creating the figures.
 NOTE that the model fitting may take a substantial amount of time, so if you do not want to tweak this, you might want to use the available model fitting results from the "results" folder.